KeeperAI

 **Q: What data is sent to third-party LLM providers, and how is it protected?**\

 A: Command text is sent via encrypted HTTPS to your configured LLM provider.
-The LLM response is then encrypted before being saved to S3.
+The LLM response is then encrypted before being saved to Keeper's cloud.
 All traffic occurs directly from the Gateway to the LLM provider.
 To maintain zero-knowledge and zero-trust no traffic is ever sent to Keeper without first being encrypted by your private key.

 **Q: Can I export threat detection data for compliance reporting?**\